Pittsburgh Penguins Logo

 Pittsburgh Penguins Logo 1972-1992

-The new logo was unveiled in 1973.
-The navy blue circle and the team name within the design vanished.
-The penguin over a yellow triangle remained much the same as its predecessor: it was still wearing black skates and holding a hockey stick.
+The new logo was introduced in 1973.
+The dark blue circle and the team name disappeared.
+The penguin above the yellow triangle remained the same as its predecessor: it was still dressed in black skates and held a stick.

 1992 – 1999